ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## lab: IAM Roles

-Roles are more secure than string access keys and secret access keys on individual EC2 instances
+On individual EC2 instances, **Roles are more secure** **and easy to manage** than string access keys and secret access keys .

-Roles are easier to manage

 Roles can be assigned to EC2 instance using both command line and console.

 Roles are universal.

+Permissions of a role can be changed, even if that role is already assigned to an existing EC2 instance.
+Changes will take effect immediately.

+AWS Console can be used to add a role to an EC2 instance after that instance has been created and powered-up.

 ## lab: Using Boot Strap Scripts